tvaroglu/spot_me_backend/README.md

 # [Spot Me](https://spotme-app-api.herokuapp.com/) (BE)

-Spot Me Api is an API that exposes resources for an e-commerce application using RESTful and non-RESTful endpoints.
+This is the back-end portion of the Spot-Me application, which exposes resources for the fitness application by consuming the Yelp, Google OAuth, and ZipCode APIs to effectively allow users to perform the functions described in the application.

+These include:<br/>
+Search for gyms in your local area<br/>
+Signup for gyms <br/>
+Search for/add swol-mates<br/>
+Schedule workout sessions with swol-mates<br/>

  ## Contributors

 |Brian Fletcher|Caroline Tan|Ezzedine Alwafai|Gunnar Runkle|Scott Borecki|Taylor Varoglu